Camera Lenses: A Complete Guide for Buyers in 2025

 A: Use a microfiber cloth and lens cleaning solution, avoiding harsh chemicals.

-Q: Can I use a DSLR lens on a mirrorless camera?
+Q: Can I use a Canon lens on a Nikon camera?